Sirenitix/hw3/Readme.md

 ## General info
+It's Book shopping Web Application.
-Book shopping App allows users to check for various Books.The project consists of list of Books displayed in various models and designs.
+App allows users to check for various Books.The project consists of list of Books displayed in various models and designs.

 ## Technologies
 * Spring boot